 - Visible light passes through the glass.
 Plants and soil absorb the solar radiation and warms it.
 On the other hand, some sunlight is partly reflected back to the outside, never fully entering inside the greenhouse.

 - For the infrared radiation that enters the greenhouse, some of it partly bounces off the surface and exits into the atmosphere.
 But when infrared radiation is re-emitted within the greenhouse, it traps heat and warms inside the greenhouse.
 And this is where the greenhouse effect comes into play.

 On Earth, if we didn’t have greenhouse gases, we’d live in an icebox.
 It would kind of be like living on the moon which doesn’t have an atmosphere at all.

 If you compare temperatures on the moon, it’s much colder.
-Even though distance to the sun is similar for Earth and the moon, the difference is that Earth has an atmosphere.
+Even though the distance to the moon is similar for Earth and the sun, the difference is that Earth has an atmosphere.
 Overall, temperatures would be about 9 to 10°C colder if it wasn’t for the greenhouse effect.

 But we don’t need too much of the greenhouse effect

 Now, the bad news.
 Human activity is driving the temperature up.
 We add greenhouse gases like methane (CH4), carbon dioxide (CO2), and nitrous oxide (N2O) in large part due to agricultural activity and burning fossil fuels.
 Because we put too much of it in the air, it amplifies the greenhouse effect and less solar radiation is radiating back to space.
 In general, temperatures are increasing as a whole for the entire planet.

 For example, if we look outside our solar system we can see how the greenhouse effect alters temperature on other planets.